 Heroin is a dangerous substance that has many detrimental short and long-term effects.
 Not only does it cause severe issues in physical health, but mental health becomes immensely impacted as well.
 As a result of heroin addiction, individuals may find themselves suffering from mental chaos.

 We offer a variety of programs that exclusively treat heroin drug use.
 Each treatment program is tailored to the individual’s needs.
 We customize all of our treatment plans ensuring that the recovering individual receives the help that they deserve.

-Our treatment programs range from outpatient to inpatient rehabilitation, both programs offering a range of flexibility and commitment.
+Our programs at our heroin addiction treatment center range from outpatient to inpatient rehabilitation.
+Both offer a range of flexibility and commitment.
 Together, we’ll create a treatment schedule that suits your needs best.

 What is Heroin?

 Heroin is a highly addictive drug derived from morphine, a psychoactive substance derived from the opium poppy plant and used to treat chronic pain.
 Heroin is categorized as an opioid.
 Other opioids include prescription pain relievers, such as codeine, oxycodone, and hydrocodone.

 What are the Consequences of Heroin Addiction?

 Becoming aware of the consequences of heroin addiction can help you or a loved one stop drug abuse in its tracks.
 This is important to note, as the sooner the addiction is stopped, the greater the likelihood that the damage could be kept to a minimum.
 It is a certainty that the longer heroin treatment is put off, the more difficult the rehabilitation process would be.
 Below, are some of the many negative effects resulting from heroin addiction.

 Chronic heroin users who share unsterilized heroin paraphernalia may experience: